nghuyong/nationalist-or-populist/readme.md

 # DataSet

 We captured the microblog data of the GM topic and manually labeled the data with nationalist sentiment or populism and these data are used as positive samples.

 At the same time, we captured the microblog data of the media.
-These data are relatively objective and do not include the above two types. mood.
+These data are relatively objective and do not include the above two types mood.
 So these data are used as negative samples.
 ## Data Sample

 Taking the nationalist data set as an example, the training set/verification set data format is as follows: